eshan1347/Bitcoin-Mixer-Detector/README.md

 This repository contains the implementation of **LSTM-TC (LSTM Transaction Classifier)**, a novel deep learning-based method for detecting Bitcoin coin mixing transactions.
 Coin mixing techniques enhance transaction privacy by obscuring address linkages, making detection crucial for accurate blockchain analysis and Bitcoin address clustering.

-Our proposed method surpasses traditional rule-based and graph neural network-based approaches in recall and precision, enabling the detection of new and evolving coin mixing patterns.
+It surpasses traditional rule-based and graph neural network-based approaches in recall and precision, enabling the detection of new and evolving coin mixing patterns.
+Along with changes to the base model & the training, I have also added a script to convert transactions into the required input & output transactio tree.
+The original paper does not provide any information on the features , they have used & Hence , the features I am using are estimates based on experimentation.

+The dataset & paper are available at : [Google Drive](https://drive.google.com/drive/folders/1srpyBEXbaDhLg5juEQh-I71IxUA3JYx1) [Original paper](https://link.springer.com/article/10.1007/s10489-021-02453-9)

 ---